 As we come to end of 2019 I’d like to reflect on this year’s journey.
-While I have written a great deal about psychology, spirituality, and traditional (though still very sexual) love and romance, my cuckold stories are by far the most viewed.
+While I have written a great deal about psychology, spirituality, and love, my cuckold-centered stories are by far the most viewed.

 Here is a snapshot of my most viewed posts from 2019:

 When I opened this self-hosted site in 2018, I knew I would write about cuckolding but didn’t want it to dominate my writing or art.
-I want to have balance and present my full spectrum of light.
+I want to have balance and present the full spectrum of light flowing around me.
 The way I present my cuckold desires and how I am in those stories is not a constant state of mind.
 Figuratively speaking, cuckolding is a space where I venture deep into the wild to touch and release my primal energy.
 But, this is transient and not my home.

-In an effort to maintain balance, I actually backdated all of those “most-viewed” cuckold posts and buried them deep in the archives – none were ever released as new or featured stories to appear in the “reader” scroll.
+In an effort to maintain balance, I actually backdated all of those “most-viewed” cuckold posts and buried them deep in the archives – none were ever released as new or featured stories to appear at the top of the “reader” scroll.
 Still, people found them through links in other stories, hashtags, email notifications, and internet searches.

 I have long asserted that cuckolding is a “mind fuck” experience for the cuckold.
 Interestingly, my most viewed posts are those that deal with the psychology of cuckolding.
 Men want to understand why they have this fantasy, how it compares with the same fantasies of other men, and what women think about it.
 These men want to think about it and engage their minds.
 Women are also curious.
 They want to understand why it excites their lover to think about them being with another man.
 And, some women find the fantasy inherently exciting as well based on their own sexual desires.